Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 Amazon's Eero mesh Wi-Fi system is designed to bathe your home in Wi-Fi.
 This three-pack setup lets you replace your router and covers up to 5,000 square feet, eliminating any dead zones in your home.
 Regularly priced at $249, the current offer of $160 is a relative steal.

-The Amazon Echo Link Amp helps you upgrade your speakers with a built-in 60W x 2-channel amplifier, high-fidelity streaming music and Alexa.
+The Amazon Echo Link Amp helps you upgrade your speakers with a built-in 60-watt two-channel amplifier, high-fidelity streaming music and Alexa.
 You can use it to voice control your music with your Echo device, or the Alexa app.

 Also available now: